coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 - Admins can now swap between 2 players / 1 player and 1 empty spot using drag and drop

+### 9/11/2022

+- userAgent data now gets saved in the DB when logging in, that is for security purposes.

 ---

 <br />